DefinitelyTyped/DefinitelyTyped/types/gapi.client.proximitybeacon-v1beta1/readme.md

 await gapi.client.beaconinfo.getforobserved({  });

 /*
+Updates the information about the specified namespace.
+Only the namespace visibility can be updated.
+*/
+await gapi.client.namespaces.update({ namespaceName: "namespaceName",  });

+/*
 Lists all attachment namespaces owned by your Google Developers Console project.
 Attachment data associated with a beacon must include a namespaced type, and the namespace must be owned by your project.